ajha-cs/profiles-rest-api/notes.md

     13.3.
 Run our migration -> python manage.py migrate -> run all migrations -> create
     all required models -> auth system, tables in our db
 14. Creating our superuser -> enabling django admin -> tool to create admin website for your project and let us manage (inspect-modify) our db models -> create a superuser -> python mnanage.py createsuperuser
-15. Enabel django-admin for our user profile model (by deafult on for all new projects) -> need to register for new models -> to use django-admin for our user profile model -> go to admin .py (auto created while new app is created)
+15. Enable django-admin for our user profile model (by default on for all new projects) -> need to register for new models -> to use django-admin for our user profile model -> go to admin .py (auto created while new app is created)
 16. 3 sections -> 3 apps -> authtoken app (comes out of djangorest fwmrk) -> authentication and authorization (comes out of django) -> profiles_api app (with the models we define -- we can override this behavior too)
 17. API Views -> dj rest frmwrk offers couple of helper classes to create our api endpoints 17.1.
 APIView -> most basic view to build our api -> describe logic to make api endpoints -> apiview (allow us to define the func that matches the standard HTTP method - GET, PUT, POST, PATCH, DELETE) -> allows us to customise the function for each HTTP on api url -> most control ovr the logic -> perfect for implementing the complex logic -> like calling other apis or working with local files -> USE -